basicallydan/BlankCanvas/readme.md

 * Ability to play audio and pause audio
 * Basic event listening/triggering
 	* Event handling for when the game finishes loading the assets
+* [Mousetrap](http://craig.is/killing/mice) for capturing keyboard controls
+* Basic mouse controls
+	* Mouse up/down/move

 ## It *will* include:

-* Basic input control handling
+* Mouse dragging
 * Methods to stop and mix audio

 # Contributing